howac115/COMP30022/README.md

 - [Contribution](#contribution)
 - [License](#license)

-## Document
+## Documents

-1. The [Product(ExPortfolio) Instructions](doc/instruction.pdf) for how to use our web application.
+- The [Product(ExPortfolio) Instructions](doc/instruction.pdf) for how to use our web application.
-2. A [User Story](doc/product-backlog.pdf) contains all functionalities that intended to achieve.
+- A [User Story](doc/product-backlog.pdf) contains all functionalities that intended to achieve.
-3. A [Software Architecture](doc/architecture.pdf) you can use to see our app's architecture.
+- A [Software Architecture](doc/architecture.pdf) you can use to see our app's architecture.
-4. An [API Documents](doc/api.pdf) to track all the APIs.
+- An [API Documents](doc/api.pdf) to track all the APIs.

 ## Install